Gibson '60s Hummingbird Gallery

 【Headstock Angle】: 14 degrees

-The most representative Gibson specification changes for this year are the 14-degree headstock angle and the narrow neck.
+The defining Gibson specification changes for this year were the 14-degree headstock angle and the narrow neck.

 The Hummingbird was no exception to these changes.